dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 The server MAY populate the `error_message` field with a human-readable error message in English.
-The protocol does not attempt to define the content nor structure of such error message, but it SHOULD generally offer guidance on how users can address the issues.
+The protocol does not attempt to define the content nor structure of such error message, but it should generally offer guidance on how users can address the issues.

 ##### Failures